Creating a MaxDiff

 Advanced settings

-On the Advanced tab, you’ll find additional settings that aren’t necessary for preparing a basic MaxDiff exercise, but are available if you’d like to further refine it.
+On the Advanced tab, you will find additional settings that are not required for preparing a basic MaxDiff exercise but are available if you wish to refine it further.

 Exercise design

-Discover has a design recommender that generates a default design, meeting the criteria for proper MaxDiff exercise designs that achieve a high degree of precision at the individual level.
-However, if you would like to view how the design has been configured or modify the design, you can do so here.
+Discover offers a design recommender that generates a default design, meeting the criteria for effective MaxDiff exercise designs that achieve a high degree of precision at the individual level.
+However, if you wish to see how the design has been configured or modify it, you can do so here.
 To learn more about what goes into a design, please read our MaxDiff design settings article.

 MaxDiff design settings can be configured on the second tab of the exercise settings.

-In a MaxDiff exercise, respondents choose items from groups of typically 3 to 6 items as either best or worst.
-These choices are relative judgments among the items the researcher has included in the study.
-Anchored MaxDiff establishes an anchor point, allowing researchers to determine if a respondent views the items as important/not important or buy/no buy in a more absolute sense.
+In a MaxDiff exercise, respondents choose items from groups of typically 3 to 6 as either the best or the worst.
+These choices represent relative judgments among the items included in the study.
+Anchoring establishes a reference point, enabling researchers to assess whether a respondent perceives the items as important or not, or as a buy or no-buy in a more absolute context.
 Read the Anchored MaxDiff article to learn more.

 Anchored Question